-Ian is presently recording vocals and co-writing songs with German Guitarist Guido Stoecker’s Bodyguerra for Bodyguerra’s 2nd and upcoming studio album “SOLID”.
+Ian recorded vocals and co-wrote songs with German Guitarist Guido Stoecker’s for his band project Bodyguerra’s their 2nd and upcoming studio album “SOLID”.
 Ian joined forces with Guido & Bodyguerra for a 12 show official tour support across Europe with ex-Rainbow singer Graham Bonnet.

 2019 IAN BACK IN STUDIO RECORDING VOCALS and SONG WRITING for his 5TH SOLO ALBUM “IN FLAGRANTE DELICTO.

 Ian continued writing 6 more new songs for his 5th solo album “In Flagrante Delicto” meaning in the very act of committing a crime.
 The album features guitarists Stephan Lill, Patrick Rondat and drummers Casey Grillo, Andreas Lill and Imre Daun plus many more guest musicians.
 The album was mixed in Sweden by Martin Kronlund- Hammerfall/Firewind- and was successfully licensed to Metal Mind Productions worldwide.